vinnyhorgan/brain/src/content/posts/cool.md

 - [love2d](https://love2d.org): this little game framework has been on mind since i discovered it, just a genius piece of software. i've always been inspired by its minimal design and just overall "vibe".
 - [pico8](https://www.lexaloffle.com/pico-8.php): bought this, never made a game with it. i find it barely usable, but has it had an impact on me? absolutely. having all the tools you need to make a game in one single tiny package? i'm very intrigued...
+- [devilutionx](https://devilutionx.com): modernized diablo 1 with friends during covid? hell yeah.

 ## shows

+not a big fan of watching tv, but some things just need to be seen!

 - [breaking bad](https://en.wikipedia.org/wiki/Breaking_Bad): one of the greatest shows of all time for a reason.
 - [the end of the f***ing world](https://en.wikipedia.org/wiki/The_End_of_the_F***ing_World): i found this absolutely brilliant, just pure art.
 - [dexter](https://en.wikipedia.org/wiki/Dexter_(TV_series)): insane character, so easy to emphatize with him and understand his reasoning. the feeling of loneliness and all.
+- [the midnight gospel](https://en.wikipedia.org/wiki/The_Midnight_Gospel): an absolutely brilliant animated show, approaches the human problems in a very special way.
+- [mr robot](https://en.wikipedia.org/wiki/Mr._Robot): crazy story, the computer scenes are also accurate!

+i haven't seen those, but really want to some day:

+- [black mirror](https://en.wikipedia.org/wiki/Black_Mirror): tech dystopia? i'm in.

+## games

+i used to love video games, but now i only like to make them. every now and then though... some gem, just pops up. i won't list pokemon, minecraft and so on for obvious reasons.

+- [firewatch](https://store.steampowered.com/app/383870/Firewatch): this game made me realize that art can be anything. not just paintings and poems, it's about the emotions...
+- [outer wilds](https://store.steampowered.com/app/753640/Outer_Wilds): no rules, no tutorial. just explore, use your imagination. so primal yet satisfying.
+- [a short hike](https://store.steampowered.com/app/1055540/A_Short_Hike): i have no idea how many times i played this game, but i'd play it just one more time.
+- [hotline miami](https://store.steampowered.com/app/219150/Hotline_Miami): pirate games, but not this one please. it just hits different, especially level 3.
+- [hyper light drifter](https://store.steampowered.com/app/257850/Hyper_Light_Drifter): amazing art, meaning. the developer has a crazy story.
+- [papers, please](https://store.steampowered.com/app/239030/Papers_Please): looks silly in the beginning, but then...
+- [slay the spire](https://store.steampowered.com/app/646570/Slay_the_Spire): this is just fun.
+- [disco elysium](https://store.steampowered.com/app/632470/Disco_Elysium__The_Final_Cut): haven't finished it yet... just brilliant.
+- [factorio](https://store.steampowered.com/app/427520/Factorio): maybe more mainstream nowadays, but i just had too much fun with it.

+these are the ones i actually played, there is more which i really admire, even just mechanically, but have not had the patience to play just yet. these include:

+- [caves of qud](https://store.steampowered.com/app/333640/Caves_of_Qud): oh my god, this is a programmers dream, just have to work on my attention span...
+- [dwarf fortress](https://store.steampowered.com/app/975370/Dwarf_Fortress): two legendary brothers, make a legendary game, just not for me.
+- [noita](https://store.steampowered.com/app/881100/Noita): every single pixel is physically simulated... what??
+- [rain world](https://store.steampowered.com/app/312520/Rain_World): extremely advanced entity ai, what more do you want.
+- [shenzen io](https://store.steampowered.com/app/504210/SHENZHEN_IO): all of his games look insane, but this one in particular.